404src/exocore/_articles/ccna-summary.md

 -example picture---
 ### 3.3.d Floating static
 By changing the AD of a static route, you can make it less preferred than routes learned by a dynamic routing protocl to the same destination (make sure the AD is higher than the routing protocol's AD!)
 This is known as a "floating static route".

 The route will be inactive (not in the routing table) unless the route learned by the dynamic routing protocol is removed.

 ## 3.4 Configure and verify single area OSPFv2
+OSPF (Open Shortest Path First) is a link routing protocol.
-OSPF uses shortest path first algorithm, aka Dijkstra's algorithm Routers store information about the network in LSAs (Link State Advertisements), which are organized in a structure called the LSDB (Link State Database)
+OSPF uses shortest path first algorithm, aka Dijkstra's algorithm.

+Routers store information about the network in LSAs (Link State Advertisements), which are organized in a structure called the LSDB (Link State Database)

 Routers will flood LSAs until all routers in the OSPF area develop the same map of the network (LSDB).

 OSPF areas